BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

 \subsubsection{Context Extractor via 1D Convolution}

-While Transformers capture long-range dependencies in space and time, local temporal patterns—such as bursts, oscillations, or rapid transitions—are critical features of fMRI dynamics that can be missed by global attention mechanisms.
-To address this, we incorporate a convolutional context extractor that operates independently on each region's temporal signal, allowing the model to learn fine-grained temporal structure using local filters.
-This module provides a complementary inductive bias by enforcing temporal locality and translation equivariance, both biologically relevant properties in cortical signal processing.

-Given an fMRI sample $\mathbf{X} \in \mathbb{R}^{R \times T}$, the goal is to learn a feature representation for each $(r,t)$ pair—i.e., each time point in each ROI—using 1D temporal convolution.
+Although Transformers excel at modeling long-range dependencies, they can underrepresent short-lived or highly localized dynamics.
+In fMRI, such dynamics often take the form of transient bursts, fast oscillations, or rapid state transitions that are crucial for understanding cortical processing.
+To address this, BrainSymphony incorporates a convolutional context extractor that operates independently on each ROI’s time series (Fig.~\ref{fig:schematic}a, right).
+By applying local temporal filters, this module learns fine-grained features that complement the global dependencies captured by the Transformer encoders.
+Convolution additionally imposes biologically relevant inductive biases: temporal locality and translation equivariance, reflecting the fact that transient neural events often recur with similar structure at different points in time.

-\paragraph{Masking Strategy.} To enable self-supervised learning, we randomly mask a proportion $p$ of the $(r,t)$ entries.
-Let $\mathbf{M} \in \{0,1\}^{R \times T}$ denote the binary mask matrix, where $M_{r,t}=0$ indicates a masked entry.
-For each masked position, we replace the true value with a shared learnable scalar $\lambda$:
+\textbf{Masking strategy.} To train this module in a self-supervised manner, we randomly mask a proportion $p$ of entries in the fMRI sequence.
+Let $\mathbf{M} \in \{0,1\}^{R \times T}$ be a binary mask, where $M_{r,t}=0$ indicates that ROI $r$ at time $t$ is masked.
+Masked entries are replaced by a shared learnable scalar $\lambda$:

-This approach preserves the input dimensionality and allows the model to distinguish masked positions from observed ones.
+This preserves input dimensionality while clearly signaling which values are missing, forcing the encoder to infer them from local context.